Monitors and alerts

 What does a Monitor do?

-A monitor watches a Dataset for a particular condition, such as a count of events or a specific text value.
+A Monitor watches a Dataset for a particular condition, such as a count of events or a specific text value.
 When you create a Monitor, Observe makes a new Dataset based on the contents of the Dataset and your conditions.
 This allows multiple Monitors from the same Dataset to be independent of each other.

 Learn more about Monitors